 It is also designed to develop your capacity and confidence as an independent learner through your engagement with the module learning activities and sources of support and materials you will have access to from the module team and wider sources available from the university.

 The module is intended to further develop your critical knowledge and skills in the current trends of managing projects within the context of the wider evolving business landscape.
-This supports recognising, exploring, and developing skills in areas of contemporary significance as they effect the project management discipline.
+This supports recognising, exploring, and developing skills in areas of contemporary significance as they affect the project management discipline.
 Project topics will be shaped by trends emerging from the research domain, as these are flowing into industrial practice.
 Potential topics covered (with a focus on their relevance towards project management) could include, for example:

 In this module, you will utilise previously developed reflective practice skills and further identify new knowledge and skills in an area related to Project Management (relevant to the apprenticeship standard), with which you can then apply to an appropriate project/challenge in your organisation.
 These areas of knowledge and skills should support the development of proof-of-concept type applications for new approaches in your organisation, which are not currently standard practice.